newrelic/developer-website/STYLE_GUIDE.md

 ```

+## Don't over link content references

-In Educational Guides that are meant for beginners, use less hyperlinks to
+In guides that are meant for beginners, use less hyperlinks to
 minimize distractions.
 In technical references, you may include as many hyperlinks as
 necessary to provide relevant and interesting information and resources.